poissonconsulting/batchr/README.md

 The `time` value specifies the system time (in UTC) that the project was set up.
 A file is only treated as unprocessed if the time it was last modified is *before* this `time` value.
-If a file is successfully processed its modification time is set to the current time.
-Otherwise if processing failed the name of the file is logged in the `.batchr.log` file.
+If a file is successfully processed its modification time is set to the current time; otherwise the name of the file is logged in the `.batchr.log` file.

 ### Start